In Salah Province: History

-The wilaya of in Salah was created on November 26, 2019.
+The wilaya of Ain Salah was created on November 26, 2019.
 Previously, it was a delegated wilaya, created on May 27, 2015, creating administrative districts in certain wilayas and fixing the specific rules related to them, as well as the list of municipalities that are attached to it.
 Before 2019, it was attached to the Tamanrasset Province.

 Organization of the wilaya

-During the administrative breakdown of 2015, the delegated wilaya of In Salah is made up of 2 districts and 3 communes.
+During the administrative breakdown of 2015, the delegated wilaya of Ain Salah is made up of 2 districts and 3 communes.